 Certificate in General Studies

-15 of these credits may be applied studies such as fine and performing arts studio courses and technology courses.
+30 credits of post-secondary courses, 15 credits of which may be applied studies, such as fine and performing arts, studio and technology courses

 Education, business and administrative studies courses are reviewed on a case-by-case basis.

 Open textbook pathway to Certificate of General Studies

 Obtain 30 credits from the following Open Learning distance courses with zero textbook cost.